Introduction to my work

 - Discovered what is apparently the oldest known glacier ice on Earth (> 8 Ma), vivid evidence of Antarctic climatic stability for millions of years and an intriguing analogue for Mars (1995).

 (c) Recently I have been working on the stability of the West Antarctic Ice Sheet.
 With John Stone we have demonstrated thinning of the ice sheet in Marie Byrd Land.
 Work with Mike Bentley has shown that the George VI Ice Shelf was not in existence in the early Holocene (9000 years ago).
-Now we are working with Chris Fogwill on the thinning of the West Antarctic Ice Sheet around the Ellsworth Mountains and the Shackleton Mountains, using cosmogenic isotope analysis.
+Now I am working with Andy Hein on the thinning of the West Antarctic Ice Sheet around the Ellsworth Mountains and the Shackleton Mountains, using cosmogenic isotope analysis.

-(d) Glacier fluctuations and climate change in Patagonia, recently published in Geografiska Annaler vol 87A no. 2, 2005.
+(d) Glacier fluctuations and climate change in Patagonia (Geografiska Annaler vol 87A no. 2, 2005).
 See under Recent Research: Patagonia.